JaronVW/IT-research-vector-search-engine/README.md

     ```

  3. Import the included SQL file to create the tables and insert the data
+ 4. Import milvus.csv to import the sample data, this can be done using Attu UI: <https://github.com/zilliztech/attu>

- 4. Open the index.html file in your browser
+ 5. Open the index.html file in your browser

 ## How to use